-Entry Description of services No. Services by way of transfer of a going concern, as a whole or an 2 independent part thereof.
+Entry No. Description of services 2 Services by way of transfer of a going concern, as a whole or an independent part thereof.
 Transfer of a going concern means transfer of a running business which is capable of being carried on by the purchaser as an independent business, but shall not cover mere or predominant transfer of an activity comprising a service.
 Transfer of business for a lump sum consideration commonly referred to as slump sale is covered under this entry.
 Such sale of business as a whole will comprise comprehensive sale of immovable property, goods and transfer of unexecuted orders, employees, goodwill etc. Since the transfer in title is not merely a transfer in title of either the immovable property or goods or even both it may amount to service and has thus been exempted.
-(50) Royal Hotel Group is in the business of running a chain of restaurants.
+(46) Royal Hotel Group is in the business of running a chain of restaurants.
 It intends to sell its business as a going concern.
 It would not be required to pay GST on such sale of its business.
-9B Supply of services associated with transit cargo to Nepal and Bhutan (landlocked countries).
+12 Services by way of renting of residential dwelling for use as residence except where the residential dwelling is rented to a registered person.
+Explanation 1- For the purpose of exemption under this entry this entry shall cover services by way of renting of residential dwelling to a registered person where, - (i) the registered person is proprietor of a proprietorship concern and rents the residential dwelling in his personal capacity for use as his own residence; and (ii) such renting is on his own account and not that of the proprietorship concern.
+Explanation 2 Nothing contained in this entry shall apply to- (a) accommodation services for students in students residences;